ceph/ceph/doc/start/hardware-recommendations.rst

 ======

-Bluestore uses its own memory to cache data rather than relying on the operating system page cache.
-In bluestore you can adjust the amount of memory the OSD attempts to consume with the ``osd_memory_target`` configuration option.
+Bluestore uses its own memory to cache data rather than relying on the operating system's page cache.
+In Bluestore you can adjust the amount of memory that the OSD attempts to consume by changing the :confval:`osd_memory_target` configuration option.

-- Setting the osd_memory_target below 2GB is typically not recommended (it may fail to keep the memory that low and may also cause extremely slow performance.
+- Setting the :confval:`osd_memory_target` below 2GB is typically not
+  recommended (Ceph may fail to keep the memory consumption under 2GB and this may cause extremely slow performance).

 - Setting the memory target between 2GB and 4GB typically works but may result in degraded performance as metadata may be read from disk during IO unless the active data set is relatively small.

-- 4GB is the current default osd_memory_target size and was set that way to try and balance memory requirements and OSD performance for typical use cases.
+- 4GB is the current default :confval:`osd_memory_target` size.
+This default was chosen for typical use cases, and is intended to balance memory requirements and OSD performance.

-- Setting the osd_memory_target higher than 4GB may improve performance when there are many (small) objects or large (256GB/OSD or more) data sets being processed.
+- Setting the :confval:`osd_memory_target` higher than 4GB can improve
+  performance when there many (small) objects or when large (256GB/OSD or more) data sets are processed.

 .. important:: The OSD memory autotuning is "best effort".
-While the OSD may unmap memory to allow the kernel to reclaim it, there is no guarantee that the kernel will actually reclaim freed memory within any specific time frame.
-This is especially true in older versions of Ceph where transparent huge pages can prevent the kernel from reclaiming memory freed from fragmented huge pages.
+While the OSD may unmap memory to allow the kernel to reclaim it, there is no guarantee that the kernel will actually reclaim freed memory within a specific time frame.
+This applies especially in older versions of Ceph, where transparent huge pages can prevent the kernel from reclaiming memory that was freed from fragmented huge pages.
 Modern versions of Ceph disable transparent huge pages at the application level to avoid this, though that still does not guarantee that the kernel will immediately reclaim unmapped memory.
 The OSD